Meet Our People

 Research

-Aaron Wehrman is a first year MEM (Masters in Environmental Management) student at the University of Hawai‘i at Mānoa.
+Aaron Wehrman completed his MEM (Masters in Environmental Management) degree in 2024 at the University of Hawai‘i at Mānoa.
 He was born and raised on Oahu and graduated from the University of Hawai‘i at Hilo with a BS in Environmental Science in 2022.
-In his undergraduate, Aaron started his work in Marine Science but has since made his transition to applied terrestrial ecology.
-He is currently working with Dr. JB Friday, Dr. Travis Idol, and the DHHL on an Acacia koa reforestation project on Mauna Kea.
-He is specifically interested in looking at the temperature differentiation caused by Ulex europaeus (gorse), an invasive species that covers the region, to see if it can protect koa seedlings from frost damage.
-Aaron is extremely grateful to the Hau’oli Mau Loa foundation for funding his education and research.
+Aaron started his undergraduate work in Marine Science but made a transition to applied terrestrial ecology.
+He worked with Dr. JB Friday, Dr. Travis Idol, and the Department of Hawaiian Home Lands on an Acacia koa reforestation project on Mauna Kea, studying the effectiveness of reforesting koa in a gorse dominated landscape.
+Aaron is extremely grateful to the Hau‘oli Mau Loa foundation for funding his education and research.

 Pandu Wirabuana